MohammedAK1991/google-auth-demo/README.md

    - Create a new project at [console.developers.google.com](https://console.developers.google.com)
    - Setup an Oauth confirmation screen
    - Generate an OAuth Client ID.
-   - Add a script tag : <script src="https://apis.google.com/js/api.js"></script> anywhere inside the <head> of index.html to load the Google APIs platfrom library.
+   - Add a script tag : <script src="https://apis.google.com/js/api.js"></script> anywhere inside the head of index.html to load the Google APIs platfrom library.
-   - Inside the GoogleAuth component, initialize the Google AUth library with the OAuth CLient ID
+   - Inside the GoogleAuth component, initialize the Google OAuth library with the OAuth CLient ID
    - Make sure the lib gets called any time the user clicks on the 'Login with Google' button.

 4. Add a link tag